TIRF image of actin bound in rings by curly tethered to a supported lipid bilayer

 During my PhD at the lab of Alexis Gautreau (Ecole Polytechnique, France), I showed that vinculin, a mechano-sensor present at focal adhesions and adherens junctions, suppresses the generation of branched actin networks.
 This signal impacts several cell behaviours ranging from proliferation to migration to attachment, potentially establishing a novel tumor-suppressor pathway.
 I now join the Koester Lab with the hope of understanding how forces generated by these branched actin networks can in turn influence the maturation and stability of cell adhesions.
 Uncovering such an inverse regulation could complete a feedback loop essential for the sustenance of cell adhesion and thus the prevention of cancer metastasis.

-Mobi Sedigheh (Mobi) Ghanbarzadeh Nodehi (Postdoc, EPSRC)
+Mobi Sedigheh (Mobi) Ghanbarzadeh Nodehi (funded by EPSRC)

 I moved from a physics background to discovering the underlying principles in cell biology.
 Like every physicist does, I try to simplify the multilayered complexity in biology through a minimal set of components that can sufficiently model and describe biological phenomena.
 The most intriguing question in biology for me is how cells understand their mechanical environments and convey these signals to the nuclei.
 Having this perspective, I did my Ph.D. in studying the mechanical characteristics of the nuclear membrane of stem cells under Dr. Farshid Mohammad-Rafiee (IASBS Zanjan) and in collaboration with Prof. Jacques Prost (Institut Curie) and Prof. G.V.
 Shivashankar (ETH Zurich).
 I joined the Koester lab as a postdoctoral fellow at the University of Warwick through an EPSRC-funded project to dig into actin dynamics.
 I aim to study how the actomyosin cortex deforms lipid membranes in a minimal system and how actin length and curvature distributions might play a role in mediating biological processes.